We support private landlords and letting agents in a number of ways to make sure their properties are safe and good quality.

 Every landlord has a Duty of Care regarding the conduct of tenants.
 In relation to waste and recycling, as a landlord, you must:

 - provide a place to store the bins and provide suitable bins in accordance with the council’s bin collection policy, ensuring that where these bins are missing, they are replaced at the start of each new tenancy.
-A suite of four bins can be provided and delivered at a cost of £25
+You can order a bin online.

 - your tenants understand how to use the bins correctly.
 Find out more information about waste and recycling, you can use and print this information for your tenants.